AdaCore/learn/courses/advanced-ada/chapters/typing.rst

     end Show_Literal_Resolution_Error;

 This call is ambiguous, and therefore illegal.
 But why?
-Clearly the programmer must have meant the :ada:`Orange_Count` one, because :ada:`10_000` is out of range for :ada:`Apple_Count`.
+Clearly the developer must have meant the :ada:`Orange_Count` one, because :ada:`10_000` is out of range for :ada:`Apple_Count`.
 And all the relevant expressions happen to be static.

 Well, a good rule of thumb in language design (for languages with overloading) is that the overload resolution rules should not be "too smart".
-We want this example to be illegal to avoid confusion on the part of programmers reading the code.
+We want this example to be illegal to avoid confusion on the part of developers reading the code.
 As usual, a qualified expression fixes it:

 .. code-block:: ada